Best travel eSIM for the Philippines in 2026

 Is there 5G coverage for eSIMs in the Philippines?

 5G depends on the Philippine network the eSIM rides and whether the plan includes it.
 Smart and Globe both run 5G NR on the 3500 MHz (n78) band, with Smart also using 700 and 2500 MHz, and coverage is densest around Metro Manila, Cebu and Davao.
-Simscanner does not yet publish a verified per-brand 5G figure for the Philippines; the speed section fills in once verified.
+Simscanner publishes a modelled per-brand speed comparison for the Philippines in the speed section.

 How do I activate an eSIM before arriving in the Philippines?